Guide

 If you were using any feature flags in v10, you can safely remove them in v11.

-to bring in Carbon, if you prefer, although
+Note: you can also use @import to bring in Carbon, if you prefer, although

-is recommended.
+@use is recommended.

 If you were bringing parts of Carbon, you’ll need to update the paths to reflect

-.
+the new paths in @carbon/styles.
 In general, most paths moved from

-scss/globals/scss/filename
+scss/globals/scss/filename to scss/filename.

 // Configuratoin@use '@carbon/styles/scss/config' with($css--default-type: true, $css--reset: true);// Reset@use '@carbon/styles/scss/reset';// Grid@use '@carbon/styles/scss/grid';// Helpers@use '@carbon/styles/scss/theme';